 With a natural ability to embrace the science behind whisky making, Colin has a commitment to producing an outstanding spirit that fits the profile needed for our long term maturation needs.

 Brian Robinson – Distillery Host

-With a love of whisky going back more than 20 years, Brian started his career in the whisky industry as a guide at The Glenlivet distillery in 2004.
-Later that year he took the role of Deputy Supervisor before leaving to become Senior Guide at Glenfiddich in May 2006.
-By the time he left William Grant and Sons, Brian was responsible for all front of house visitor operations.
+Brian started his career in the whisky industry as a guide at The Glenlivet distillery in 2004 before moving two years later to Glenfiddich.
+By the time he left William Grant and Sons to join Ballindalloch in April 2014, he was responsible for all front of house visitor operations.